 Five sneaked up on us, and I have a sneaky feeling it sneaked up on you too.
 When you heard 'five' your eyebrows nearly ran into your hairline.
 And your eyes got bigger, if that's possible.

 Everyone says you have my eyes, but I wish I had yours.
 Yesterday, you looked up at the clouds and said, "The sky looks like a big bowl of porridge."
-I looked up, and wished I had a spoon.
+I looked up, and wanted a spoon.
 And I don't even like porridge.

 That lopsided little triangle, from your eyes to your head to your heart, holds thoughts that stretch much farther than your five years.
 As far as India and Jupiter and Mars.
 Those thoughts make you call Calcutta to check if Mamma's TV has been fixed (since she said it wasn't working the day before).
 It makes you hold me and Ba tight, very tight, and ask us not to die for a very very very long time.
 That is what you worry about the most now; every day.
 You worked it all out in your little head: dogs die when they grow old, and people must grow old too.